silviaespanagil/silviaespanagil/README.md

 ### About me 👩‍💻

 Once as I was working as a Marketing Specialist a coworker told me as a joke "you should learn to code and join the team" and well...that was an inception.
 The seed of the idea grow in me until one day I said "this is the time!" and started Adalab's bootcamp where I learned a lot about Front End.
-Right now I'm working with the dreamy team of Wefox as a Jr. Mobile Engineer in Swift
+Right now I'm working at Wefox as a Mobile Engineer in Swift

 🌱 Right now I'm working as a Mobile Developer and do lots of mini projects to practice my dev skills

-✏️ Currently learning Swift and at some point I would love to take a step to Kotlin too

 📖 Read my thoughts -and a little bit of code- in my [Dev.to blog](https://dev.to/silviaespanagil)